 Tuition Remission for JHU Employees: Eligible JHU employees, retirees and their spouses/same sex domestic partners who wish to use tuition remission should also download, complete, and submit a tuition remission form linked below.
 Visit the JHU tuition remission site for more information.

 All completed forms should be emailed to email@example.com or sent via mail to:

 Johns Hopkins Berman Institute of Bioethics

 Deering Hall, Rm 211

 Baltimore, MD 21205

-The Berman Institute of Bioethics is conveniently located on the medical campus of Johns Hopkins University near downtown Baltimore: one hour from Washington, DC, two hours from Philadelphia, and three hours from New York City.
+The Berman Institute of Bioethics is conveniently located on the east-baltimore medical campus of Johns Hopkins University near downtown Baltimore – one hour from Washington, DC; two hours from Philadelphia; and three hours from New York City.
 There are numerous reasonable travel options for participants from neighboring cities and states.
 We are a short taxi ride from BWI Airport, Baltimore’s Penn Station (train), the Baltimore Inner Harbor, the National Aquarium, as well as many museums and hotels.

 The below-listed hotels are conveniently located and offer JHU discounted rates.
-If you are interested in student dormitory accommodations on the JHU Homewood campus, please contact us.
+If you are interested in student dormitory accommodations on the JHU Homewood campus, please contact us as soon as possible.

 Admiral Fell Inn JHU Rate: $149